‘Class clowns’ may also be the most intelligent students - NewsBreak

 Culture is an important consideration because it influences both comedic and intelligence beliefs.
 A funny joke in one culture may fall flat in another.
 Similarly, what some consider a sign of cleverness in one country may come across as the opposite in a different nation.

 “While humor is frequently used for entertainment by adults, children use it mostly for peer acceptance.
-Therefore, the nature of adult and child humor differs,” concludes lead study author Professor Ugur Sak from Anadolu University in a media release .
+Therefore, the nature of adult and child humor differs,” concludes lead study author Professor Ugur Sak from Anadolu University in a media release .25 scenic places to see fall foliage in Central Pa.

 “We were particularly interested in the quality of humor made by children but evaluated by adults.
 Parents and teachers should be aware that if their children or students frequently make good quality humor, it is highly likely that they have extraordinary intelligence .”